W. F. Morris: Life

 Morris was born in Norwich.
-He attended Norwich Grammar School and then went up to Saint Catharine's College, Cambridge, where he studied history.
+He attended Norwich Grammar School and then went up to St Catharine's College, Cambridge, where he studied history.
 He served with the 8th Battalion of the Norfolk Regiment during World War I, initially as an infantryman, but he was soon commissioned as a temporary officer.
 He reached the rank of major by the age of 27, and was awarded the Military Cross.
 At the end of the war he was in command of the Cycle Battalion of the XIII Army Corps.

 While serving in the occupation army of the Rhineland in 1919 he met Lewine Corney, and they married later that year.
 He took up teaching in 1920, first in Jersey, then from 1925 at St Benedict's Priory in Ealing, London.

 Morris began writing novels in 1925.
 He served in World War II as the captain of a searchlight unit in Norfolk.
 After the war he worked for British Industrial Films Limited, still living in Ealing with his wife.
 After she died in 1965 he returned to Norwich to live with his two unmarried sisters.
 He died in 1969.